fubark/cyber/docs/docs.md

 ```

 ## Optionals.
+Optionals provide **Null Safety** by forcing values to be unwrapped before they can be used.

 The generic `Option` type is a choice type that either holds a `none` value or contains `some` value.
 The option template is defined as:
 ```cy
 template(T type)